-The diagram shows how to properly position, level, and secure the appliance (see Figure 9.13).
+The diagram shows how to properly position and secure the appliance (see Figure 9.1).
 Nailing tabs are provided to secure the appliance to the framing members.

-- · Bend out nailing tabs on each side. - · Place the appliance into position. - · Keep nailing tabs flush with the framing. - Level the appliance from side to side and front to back. - Shim the appliance as necessary.
+- · Place the appliance into position. - · Keep nailing tabs flush with the framing. - Level the appliance from side to side and front to back. - Shim the appliance as necessary.
 It is acceptable to use wood shims underneath the appliance. - Secure the appliance to the framing by using nails or screws through the nailing tabs. - Secure the appliance to the floor by inserting two screws through the pilot holes at the bottom of the appliance.